 Most of the Ireland universities allow students with up to 15 backlogs.

 Many universities in New Zealand accept students with over 15 backlogs!
 Though they are a bit lenient on the backlog front, you need to make up for it in your overall student profile.
 The universities will look into areas like extra-curricular activities and research projects during the admission process.

 The Universities of the USA do give more preference to students without any backlogs.
-Despite this, you can still get admission with even up to 8 backlogs.
-You need to choose your university correctly and you have to develop a strong student profile, along with good scores in aptitude and language tests like GRE and TOEFL.
+Despite this, you can still get admission even if you have backlogs.
+You need to choose your university correctly, and you have to develop a strong student profile, along with good scores in aptitude and language tests like GRE and TOEFL.

 Tip: Not all universities solely select their candidates based on their academic performance.
 There are various other selection criteria like student profile, performance in study abroad tests and the SOP.
 Make sure that you,

 - Build a genuine and robust student profile,

 - Highlight your passion and try to honestly explain your shortcomings with your backlogs through your SOP (statement of purpose),